cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 Brief Overview of T-Coffee Tools
 ********************************

-.. warning:: We only give you the very basics here, please go to the T-Coffee manual for a more detailed description and available options for the different tools.
+.. important:: We only give you the very basics here, please go to the T-Coffee manual for a more detailed description and available options for the different tools.
 You can also try the T-Coffee tutorial for a practical training on T-Coffee alignment and other functions using applied examples on published research data.

 T-Coffee
 ========
-Write your sequences (protein, DNA or RNA) in the same file in one of the following format: Swiss-prot, Fasta or Pir; then run T-Coffee with the following command:
+Write or copy all your sequences (protein, DNA or RNA) in a given text file using one of the following format: Swiss-Prot, FASTA or PIR; then run T-Coffee with the following command line:

 ::